 Daily ferry services from Salcombe to South Sands.
 Check with South Sands ferry for more information.
 From South Sands it is a short hike up the hill to Overbeck’s and a further kilometre to East Soar along footpaths.

 Regular bus services from Totnes train station and Plymouth city centre to Kingsbridge.
 From Kingsbridge there are buses to Salcombe.

 Times you can arrive and leave

-Those camping for the weekend should aim to arrive at the site on Friday 8 September, in the afternoon/evening (any time after midday).
+Those camping for the weekend should aim to arrive at the site on Friday in the afternoon/evening (any time after 4pm).
 Campers’ cars will be parked in dedicated areas on the festival site.
 Thereafter you will have unlimited access to your vehicle – and you can leave the festival at any time – but we would really prefer you to avoid driving around until it's time to break camp and head home.
-The festival activities and food vendors will wind down from 5pm on Sunday 10 September.
 Please observe and obey traffic calming and directional signs as you drive in and away from the festival.

 Things to look out for